cal-weng/Terminus-docs/docs/how-to/space/bill.md

 ::: tip
 - During the invited-only beta phase, we **do not** charge actual fees.
 - Please use the services responsibly to enhance our user experience and optimize pricing.
-- We will provide a free quota for both **Cloud-based and self-hosted Terminus**.
+- We will provide a free quota for both **Cloud-based and self-hosted Olares**.
 - For Self-hosted users, the main costs may arise from traffic and backup space used.
 :::